Like it? Share it…

 Want even, EVEN more?

-There are plenty of more activities and ideas in the same section of our Fun Science for 5-6 Year Olds page – many of these activities are completely appropriate for 7-9 year olds as well.
-There are usually extension ideas to make them more challenging.
-You can always adapt the activities as well, by encouraging kids to follow the scientific method, hypothesize, plan and set up the activities for themselves, experiment with changing one variable at a time, document the process, etc.
+There are plenty of activities and ideas in the same section of our Fun Science for 5-6 Year Olds page – many of these activities would be appropriate for 7-9 year olds as well.
+Often there are usually extension ideas to make them more challenging if need be, and you could always adapt the activities yourself as well, by encouraging kids to follow the scientific method, hypothesize, plan and set up the activities for themselves, experiment with changing one variable at a time, document the process, etc.

-Do you know of any other cool science ideas that are perfect for 7-9 year olds?
-I’d love to hear them!
+Do you know of any other cool science ideas that would be great for 7-9 year olds to try?
+I’d love to hear of them!

 All kids activities on this blog require attentive adult supervision.
 Parents and carers will need to judge whether a particular activity is appropriate their child’s age and skill level.
 Click here for more information.